 WHITE PAPER · 2026

-Evaluating AI in Youth Wellness: The C.A.S.E.
+Evaluating AI in Youth Wellness: The S.U.R.E.
 Framework

-By Clarke Heyes, PhD & Elsa Friis, PhD — Alongside's evidence-based protocol for evaluating AI wellness tools in K–12 schools across four critical dimensions: Credibility, Accessibility, Safety, and Engagement.
+By Clarke Heyes, PhD & Elsa Friis, PhD — Alongside's evidence-based protocol for evaluating AI wellness tools in K–12 schools across four critical dimensions: Safe, Understandable, Restricted, and Ethical.

 ↓ Read the White Paper